 A Course Unit is a selectively organized section of a subject.
 Course Units are of two types, that are Core Course Units and Optional Course Units.
 Core Course Units are designed by including basic and essential subject matter.
 Optional Course Units contain specific areas, which would provide a diverse knowledge on a particular subject.
 Theory Course Units consist of lectures, assignments and tutorials.
 Practical Course Units are either laboratory based or field based studies of a particular subject.
 In addition, there are Course Units which consist of project work and Combined Course Units consist of both theory and practical components.
 Course Units are organized at three Levels, namely, I, II and III for the General Degree.
 On the performance at the examinations of Level I and Level II and on application by the students, a student shall be selected to follow a Honours Degree in a particular subject area.
 The duration of a Honours Degree program is four years in total.
-Honours Degree Level I and Level II.
+Honours degree program is considered as Level IV which consists of two academic years, namely Honours Degree Level I and Level II.